 All of Archer's cobalt projects are 100% owned by the Company.

 Ketchowla Cobalt Manganese Project

-The Ketchowla Cobalt Manganese Project, is located north of Burra, South Australia, within the Nuccaleena Formation.
+The Ketchowla Cobalt Manganese Project, is located north of Burra, South Australia.
 Ketchowla is a cobalt and manganese project which includes the K1 Prospect (centred around the historic small Ketchowla Mine) and numerous outstanding exploration targets and prospects, including the K2 to K9 prospects.
 The standard gauge east-west Trans Australian Railway line is located 35km north of the main project area.
 Established electricity and water infrastructure is also within close proximity.

 The tenement area abuts Archer owned farm land near Cleve, Eyre Peninsula, South Australia.
 Exploration efforts and drilling by other explorers was primarily focussed on the discovery of zinc and nickel deposits with no assaying for cobalt.
 Archer recovered sample pulps (remnant material from the assay process) and submitted available intervals for assay.
 Subsequent assay results received by Archer include a significant average cobalt grade of 0.2% Co (hole CBAC034) over a broad 8m downhole intercept (from 30 to 38m).